swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-issuance.md

 The Wallet MUST request and use Signed Metadata.<br>
 Signed Metadata MUST be used.<br>
 The Signed Metadata MUST be verified according to [swiss-profile-anchor](/swiss-profile-anchor/). <br>
-The `kid` header claim is REQUIRED and must be an absolute fragment containing a DID as described in [swiss-profile-anchor](/swiss-profile-anchor//#jwt-validation-with-cryptographic-keys-from-dids).<br>
+The `kid` header claim is REQUIRED and MUST be an absolute fragment containing a DID as described in [swiss-profile-anchor](/swiss-profile-anchor//#jwt-validation-with-cryptographic-keys-from-dids).<br>

 Swiss Profile version indication with parameter `profile_version` in Credential Issuer Metadata JWT header is REQUIRED.